US Department of Energy pledges $1 billion in critical mineral funds

 The U.S. Department of Energy has announced close to $1 billion in funding opportunities for stimulating domestic mining, processing, and manufacturing ventures involving critical minerals in a bid to reduce the country’s dependence on imports.

-The money will be granted to projects focusing on battery metal mining, including, besides lithium, also nickel, copper, aluminum, and graphite, as well as rare earth elements used in batteries.
-The Department of Energy requires a minimum 50% co-funding commitment by corporations applying for federal funding under the new program.
+They will grant the money to projects focusing on battery metal mining, including, besides lithium, nickel, copper, aluminum, and graphite, as well as rare earth elements used in batteries.

 Click here to read the full article